What is the SPD?

 The SPD can be used as part of either a single stage or multi stage procedure.

 A single stage procedure asks bidders to submit all relevant information at the same time.
 This will usually take the form of a completed SPD document, alongside the bidders responses to the rest of the procurement documents e.g. Invitation to Tender (ITT).

-In this instance it is recommended that the bidders’ SPD resonponses should be assessed on a pass/fail basis, and none of the questions should be scored and weighted, as there is no requirement to shortlist.
+In this instance the bidders' SPD responses should be assessed on a pass/fail basis, and none of the questions should be scored and weighted, as there is no requirement to shortlist.

 What Types of Questions Can I Ask?

 The exclusion criteria questions are split into two types with regards to excluding bidders:

-In most cases the bidder must be given the opportunity to provide evidence that they have taken sufficient and appropriate remedial action i.e. they have ‘self-cleansed’.
-If you are satisfied that the provided evidence provided is sufficient to demonstrate reliability, you should not exclude the bidder from the procurement procedure on those grounds
+In most cases, bidders must be given the opportunity to provide evidence that they have taken sufficient and appropriate remedial action i.e. they have ‘self-cleansed’.
+If you are satisfied that the provided evidence provided is sufficient to demonstrate reliability, you should not exclude the bidder from the procurement procedure on those grounds.